Olive Garden Stuffed Chicken Marsala

 - Butterfly the chicken by slicing the side of the thickest part of each chicken breast to create 2 lobes.

-- Place ¼ of the stuffing inside of each of the chicken breasts.
+Fill each of the chicken breasts with the stuffing, try not to over-stuff, you may have some leftover stuffing.
 Coat the outside of each chicken breast with salt, pepper, and then the flour.

 - Remove the chicken and place it in a baking dish.
 Bake it for 15-20 minutes, or until the inside is cooked through.

 - Within the skillet where the chicken cooked, add the onions and scrape up the chicken drippings, letting the onions cook in them for about 2 minutes.
-Then add the mushrooms and continue to Sautee until the onions are translucent, about 5 minutes.
+Add the mushrooms and continue to Sautee until the onions are translucent, about 5 minutes.

-- Deglaze the pan by adding the wine and bringing it to a light simmer.
-Add the half and half and let it bubble gently.
+- Deglaze the pan by adding the wine and bringing it to a light bubble.
 You’ll want the wine to reduce by half.
 As you continue to cook the sauce and as the onions caramelize, the sauce will continue to get more and more brown and delicious.

-- Once the sauce is rich and brown, serve it over the chicken and with some garlic mashed potatoes!
+- Once the sauce is rich and brown, serve it over the chicken and with mashed potatoes!